University of Ottawa: Co-operative education

-Reputation
+Rankings and reputation

 The University of Ottawa has ranked in a number of university rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university placed 201–300 in the world and 9–12 in Canada.
-The 2023 QS World University Rankings ranked the university 237th, and ninth in Canada.
-The 2023 Times Higher Education World University Rankings placed Ottawa 137th in the world, and seventh in Canada.
-In the 2022–23 U.S. News & World Report Best Global University Ranking, the university placed 215th in the world, and ninth in Canada.
-In terms of national rankings, Maclean's ranked the university sixth in their 2023 Medical Doctoral university rankings.
+In the 2024 Academic Ranking of World Universities rankings, the university placed 9–12 in Canada.
+The 2025 QS World University Rankings ranked the university ninth in Canada.
+The 2025 Times Higher Education World University Rankings placed Ottawa eighth in Canada.
+In the 2024–25 U.S. News & World Report Best Global University Ranking, the university placed ninth in Canada.
+In terms of national rankings, Maclean's ranked the university fifth in their 2025 Medical Doctoral university rankings.
 Ottawa was ranked in spite of having opted out — along with several other universities in Canada — of participating in Maclean's graduate survey since 2006.

 The university has also placed in a number of rankings that evaluated the employment prospects of its graduates.
 The university has an average graduate employment rate of 97 per cent, providing a significant educational, research, and economic benefit to the National Capital Region.